 The out-of-the-box motion smoothing settings are a bit much, with occasional artefacts around tricky bits of movement and a dash of the soap opera effect.
 We’d recommend either switching it off, or giving the Movie option a go.
 The latter reduces judder and blur without making a film look less any less cinematic.

 We’d also experiment with the Perfect Natural Reality setting.
-The upconversion of SDR to HDR-like levels is a little artificial, so we would recommend turning off Dynamic Contrast and reducing the Video Contrast slider.
+To these eyes its upconversion of SDR to HDR-like levels is a little artificial, but you may like what it does with some content, such as animation.
+We definitely recommend turning off Dynamic Contrast and reducing the Video Contrast, though.

 While the 903’s upconversion of SDR to HDR is mildly unconvincing, we’re thrilled by its upscaling of 1080p and even 576p to the panel’s native 4K resolution.
 It’s a noisier picture than LG’s super-smooth 2018 OLEDs, but also significantly more detailed and a fair bit sharper.
 The 1080p picture isn’t far off 4K, and even DVDs are pleasant to watch with a surprising amount of punch.